Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

 The bar can also be used to display a discrete value (a range only consisting of integers), in which case the bar will be shown segmented.
-We can set the `LevelBar`s mode using `set_mode`, which takes either `LevelBarMode::CONTINUOUS` or `LevelBarMode::DISCRETE` as its argument.
+We can set the `LevelBar`s mode using `LevelBar::set_mode`, which takes either `LevelBarMode::CONTINUOUS` or `LevelBarMode::DISCRETE` as its argument.

 ---

 ## Progressbar

-A specialized case of indicating a continous value is that of a **progress bar**.
-A progress bar is used to show how much of a task is currently complete, this is most commonly used during a multi-second loading animation.
+A specialized case of indicating a continuous value is that of a **progress bar**.
+A progress bar is used to show how much of a task is currently complete.
+This is most commonly used during a multi-second loading animation, for example during the startup phase of an application.
 As more and more resources are loaded, the progress bar fills, which communicates to the user how long they will have to wait.

-`ProgressBar` is a widget built for this purpose.
-It does not have an upper or lower bound, it is alwasy assumed to be show values in the range `[0, 1]`.
-We can set the current fraction using `ProgressBar::set_fraction`. `ProgressBar` has a special animation trigger, which makes the bar "pulse", which is supposed to show the end user that the bar has changed fractions.
-We can trigger this animation by simply calling `ProgressBar::pulse`.
-Note that this does not change the currently displayed fraction of the progress bar.
+`ProgressBar` is built for this exactly this purpose.
+It does not have an upper or lower bound, they are fixed at `[0, 1]`.
+We can set the current fraction using `ProgressBar::set_fraction`. `ProgressBar` has a special animation trigger, which makes the bar "pulse".
+This is supposed to communicate to the user some progress was made.
+To trigger this pulse animation by simply calling `ProgressBar::pulse`.
+Note that this does not change the currently displayed fraction of the progress bar, it only plays the animation.

 \image html progress_bar.png